Michaelyya/WXImpactBench/README.md

 ## Multi-Label Classification <a name="task_1"></a>

-multi-label classification aims to test the ability of LLMs to distinguish the disruptive weather impact for each given article.
+Multi-label classification aims to test the ability of LLMs to distinguish the disruptive weather impact for each given article.

-To run the task:
+To run this task:
-1. cd `./Multi-label_Task`
+1. cd `./Multi-label_Task`.
 2. run `pip install -r requirements.txt` to install the required packages.
 3. change `model_name` for your testing model.
 4. change `your-input.csv` (options are LongCTX and MixedCTX, see [Data](#data)), and change `your-output.csv` to save the output.
-6. run `model_eval.py`
+6. run `model_eval.py`.

 ## Question-Answering Ranking <a name="task_2"></a>

+Question-answering requires the LLMs to reply to the given question based on their parametric knowledge.
+We formulate the ranking-based QA task by prompting the models to identify the likelihood of each article containing the correct answer from a candidate pool.

+To run this task:
+1. cd `./QA-ranking_Task`.
+2. run `pip install -r requirements.txt` to install the required packages.
+3. change `model_name` for your testing model.
+4. run `model_eval.py`.
+5. for data evaluation, change `your-output.json` in `metrics.py` to your saved result from `model_eval.py`.
+6. run `metrics.py` to get metrics evaluation results.